2019 Award Recipients

 “At present there is a vibrant and thriving programme of events taking place at the Baxter Arts Centre encompassing visual arts, music, dance, film and holistic health.
 There are programmes for kids and adults and the space is available at a very reasonable rate for community groups and individuals to hold meetings and events.
 The existence of the Centre encourages all of us to explore our creativity and to access exposure to the arts in a comfortable and welcoming place which will continue to grow and enrich lives for many years to come.
 I believe that the dedicated volunteers, who share this common mandate to bring the arts to everyone in our community, deserve to be honored for their foresight, imagination and determination.”

-Each of the nominees will receive a hand-crafted award by glass artist, Kirei Samuel of Lalaland and a certificate from the city of Belleville that will be presented at the Mayor’s Luncheon for the Arts on June 25 at the Greek Hall in Belleville from 11:30 am to 2 pm.
-There will be a delicious 3-course lunch, entertainment by the Starpainters and a cash bar.
-Tickets are $35 each and must be purchased by June 18 by calling 613-962-1232.
+Each of the nominees received a hand-crafted award by glass artist, Kirei Samuel of Lalaland and a certificate from the city of Belleville that was presented at the Mayor’s Luncheon for the Arts on June 25 at the Greek Hall in Belleville from 11:30 am to 2 pm.

 Quinte Arts Council’s Arts Recognition Awards 2014 – 20th Anniversary

 2014 marked the 20th anniversary of the Arts Recognition Awards which began in 1994 as part of QAC’s Two Weeks in May festival.
 Each spring, members of the community send in their nominations, accompanied by at least two letters of support.